 20thCenturyStuff focuses on vintage homeware and trinkets and has sold nearly 16,000 items!

-A hot trend at the moment is customizable artwork.
+A hot trend at the moment is customizable artwork, especially traditional art and digital art.
 These are products that are personalized with a name.
 The deliverable is a digital download that the customer then prints themselves.

 It’s an ideal Etsy store idea for someone already familiar with design programs like Adobe Illustrator.
 But, someone with no experience could pick it up if they take an online course.